 Categories

 Caledon OPP Police Press Releases

-The accused was scheduled to attend the Ontario Court of Justice in Orangeville on August 29, 2024, to answer to the charges.
+The accused is scheduled to appear at the Ontario Court of Justice on November 7, 2024, to answer for the charges.

+Categories